colemickens/platform2-sommelier/power_manager/docs/power_supplies.md

 If multiple line power directories are found, powerd will report all of them.
 This typically happens in the case of Chrome OS devices with multiple USB Type-C ports.

-Only one power source may deliver power at a given time; Chrome reports the active source at `chrome://settings/power`.
+Only one power source may deliver power at a given time; Chrome displays the active source at `chrome://settings/power`.
 If multiple sources are available, the user may use this page to select which one to use.
+Chrome makes a `SetPowerSource` D-Bus method call to powerd containing the ID of the desired source (taken from an earlier [PowerSupplyProperties] protobuf), and `PowerSupply::SetPowerSource` writes `0` to the device's `charge_control_limit_max` sysfs node.
+Chrome can also pass an empty ID to switch to battery power; powerd writes `-1` to the active power source's node in this case.

 ## Batteries